The Hidden Costs of Bulk Buying

-For individuals, owning a large quantity of something eliminates the risk of running out.
-When someone buys in bulk, fewer shopping trips are needed.
+For individuals, owning a large quantity of something reduces the risk of running out, while buying in bulk results in fewer trips to the store.
 For businesses, owning a large inventory of parts consumed by your assembly line provides insurance against supply chain interruptions leaving your production line idle.

 Buying in bulk thus offers security.
 Owning a large volume of an item provides emotional peace of mind; a pantry full of food settles the owner's "security gland" and fear of not being able to feed the family.
 Buying a large volume of a product at a low price can amplify the pleasure of buying just a few at the same low price.
 Buying ten pounds at a low per pound price simply feels like a bigger victory than buying five pounds.

 Buying in bulk tends to reduce the cost of each individual item in the lot.
 The seller doesn't have to shelve and monitor individual parts when large lots are bought.
 Yet there are hidden costs to industrial bulk buying that are ignored by financial staff and frugal folks who look only at the per item price.

 What are the hidden costs of buying in bulk?